 Amateur version: He was fast asleep.

-“Slept upon him,” suggests that the sleep was doing the action—giving an excuse or explanation for the man’s strange predicament.
-This causes the reader to form questions and judgements in his or her mind and come up with varied imaginings about the character.
+“Slept upon him” suggests that the sleep was doing the action—giving an excuse or explanation for the man’s strange predicament.
+This causes the reader to form questions and judgments in his or her mind and come up with varied imaginings about the character.

-Even while nothing moved within the quiet and motionless scene, much is moving in the reader’s head.
+Even while nothing moves within the quiet and motionless scene, much is moving in the reader’s head.

 There are two kinds of attraction.
 One is where people are attracted to something they want, such as a new car, a better home, or the hot girl.
 The other kind of attraction is where people are drawn toward something or someone they relate to.
 Fiction readers want to relate to the story’s characters, themes, and ideas.
 These are the bait that attracts readers.